stephcrete/REST-API-Design-Guide-Wiki/Concurrency-Headers-to-use.md

 If both ETag values match, then it means that the client has the latest/up to date version, thus the update can go through.

 If the client has a different ETag value (i.e., outdated or invalid), then it means that it tries to update stale data.
 In that case, a 412 (Precondition Failed) error SHOULD be returned.

+> If the server expects a conditional request for update/delete operations and it isn't present in the client request, then it SHOULD return a 428 (Precondition Required)